EvotecIT/PSWriteHTML/readme.md

   - **New/Non-Breaking**
     - [x] Added `DataStoreID` to `New-HTMLTable` for use with `DataStore = JavaScript`
       - [x] This allows multiple tables to use same data.
 Useful if you want to present same data in different tables across single HTML file.
+    - [x] Fixes for JavaScript datastore and conditional formatting
 - 0.0.97 - 2020.08.29
   - **Breaking changes**
     - [x] Diagrams